manav008/manav008/README.md

 Hi 👋 My name is Manav Sharma
 =============================

-I am a 3d Artist
+I am a Technical 3d Artist
 ----------------

 I am a game developer and a game designer, currently focused on doing 3d modelling.
 I am experienced in modelling, rigging, 3d animations, weight painting, sculpting.
 I love blender and i use it as my primary tool for learning :)